prabhatdutt95/Disaster-Response-Pipeline/README.md

 ## 1. Project Overview
 In this project using data engineering, I will analyze disaster data from <a href="https://appen.com/datasets/combined-disaster-response-data/" target="_blank">Figure Eight</a> to classify into relevant disaster messages.

+Improving assistance mechanism in providing aid to actual grievances requires classifying an enormous dataload of messages.
+Such classification can be a challenge as state offices, 911 authorities, emergency communications centers (ECC), and public safety answering points (PSAPs) who strive to identify and communicate with the distress individual/s.
+Such assignment of categories to distress messages can be a vital support to the victims as well as the aid-related authorities.

+Using this application, a user can enter their _Distress Messages_ to classify the message into 36 categories.
+Depending upon if the classification is relevant to their message, the applicable category will be [highlighted](#Popup).
+On selecting this category, a pop-up opens and takes the user's [current location](#Popup-result) and inform the particular authority for emergency.

 <a id='project-components'></a>